RenderKit/embree/doc/src/compilation.md

 + `EMBREE_SYCL_SUPPORT`: Enables GPU support using SYCL.
 When this option is enabled you have to use some DPC++ compiler.
-Please see section [Linux SYCL Compilation] and [Windows SYCL Compilation] on supported DPC++ compilers.
+Please see the sections [Linux SYCL Compilation] and [Windows SYCL Compilation] on supported DPC++ compilers.
 This option is OFF by default.

-+ `EMBREE_SYCL_AOT_DEVICES`: Selects a list of GPU devices for ahead of time (AOT) compilation of device code.
-Possible values are either, "none" which enables only just in time (JIT) compilation, or specifying one of the Embree supported Xe GPUs for AOT compilation:
++ `EMBREE_SYCL_AOT_DEVICES`: Selects a list of GPU devices for ahead-of-time (AOT) compilation of device code.
+Possible values are either, "none" which enables only just in time (JIT) compilation, or a list of the Embree-supported Xe GPUs for AOT compilation:

   * XE_HPG_CORE : Xe HPG devices
   * XE_HPC_CORE : Xe HPC devices